-Diversity came to Pennsylvania as the coal, steel, and railroad industries declined.
-Ironically, Pennsylvania's earlier domination of industrial development became a major liability.
-Its enormous capital investment, past and present, was in plants and equipment left a complex now less efficient than the newer industrial centers elsewhere.
-In steel, Pennsylvania's integrated millshave been less efficient that the South's minimills and the new steel complexes abroad.
-Pennsylvania's steel complex began to contract in 1963, although the nation's output, stimulated by the Vietnam War, rose to its all-time maximum in 1969 of 141 million tons.
-The national figure declined until it reached 88.3 million tons in 1985, and did not rise above 100 million tons again until 1994.
-Across the nation, new plant locations with their altered technology increased the output per worker three fold between 1975 and 1990.
-Pennsylvania is still a national leader in specialty steel products, however, and in 2003 Pennsylvania produced 6,090,752 short tons of raw steel.
+Diversity came to Pennsylvania after World War II as the coal, steel, and railroad industries declined.
+Ironically, Pennsylvania's earlier domination in industrial development created a major liability in plants and equipment.
+Its enormous capital investment, past and present, left a complex now less efficient than newer industrial centers elsewhere.
+In steel, Pennsylvania's integrated mills have been less efficient than the South's mini-mills and the new steel complexes abroad.
+Pennsylvania's steel production began to contract in 1963, although the nation's output, stimulated by the Vietnam War, rose to its all-time maximum in 1969 of 141 million tons.
+The national figure then declined until it reached 88.3 million tons in 1985, and did not rise above 100 million tons again until 1994.
+Across the nation, the new locations and their altered technology increased the output per worker three-fold between 1975 and 1990.
+In 2008 Pennsylvania produced 6.394.845 net tons of raw steel.
+Pennsylvania is also a national leader in specialty steel products.

-The tremendous consumer power of Pennsylvania is reflected in statistics for 2001.
-Our state was seventh in total retail sales receipts, fifth in the number of retail stores, and seventh in the number of wholesale establishments.
-In 2000 Pennsylvania's total state and local government spending was \$75.6 billion, giving the state the rank of fifth among the fifty states and the District of Columbia.
-Pennsylvania was third in state and local government spending for public welfare and fourth in spending for education.
+The tremendous consumer power of Pennsylvania is reflected in statistics for 2003 and 2004.
+Our state was sixth in total retail sales receipts, fifth in the number of retail establishments, and seventh in the number of wholesale establishments.
+In 2002, Pennsylvania's total state and local government spending was \$86.2 billion, giving the state the rank of sixth among the fifth states and the District of Columbia.
+Pennsylvania was fourth in state and local government spending for public welfare and sixth in spending for education.

-A very important statistical measure of a state's economic vitality is its Gross State Product (GSP), the equivalent, for the fifty states and the District of Columbia, of the nation's Gross Domestic Product.
-In 2001 Pennsylvania's GSP was \$375.4 billion, calculated in the real dollar standard known as Chained (1996) Dollars, an interpolation unit that removes distortions caused by fluctuations in the dollar's value.
-Thus, Pennsylvania was sixth among the group of fifty-one, this was less than one-third the enormous GSP of the leader, California, and about half that of New York.
-Pennsylvania had long been fifth in the group, but was surpassed by Florida in 1990.
-In seven of the nine components into which GSP is divided, Pennsylvania, in recent years, has been either sixth or seventh in the nation, consistently behind Texas, Illinois, Florida, New York, and California.
-In manufacturing Pennsylvania is seventh.
+A very important statistical measure of a state's economic vitality is Gross State Product (GSP), the equivalent, for the fifty states and the District of Columbia, of the nation's Gross Domestic Product.
+In 2015 Pennsylvania's GSP was \$684.1 billion.
+Pennsylvania had long been fifth in this category, but was surpassed by Florida in 1990.
+It has retained sixth position ever since, behind California, Texas, New York, Florida, and Illinois.
+In seven of the nine components into which GSP is divided, Pennsylvania, in recent years, has been either sixth or seventh in the nation.
+In the manufacturing component of GSP Pennsylvania is sixth.